Collard Green Wraps (Keto, Paleo, AIP)

 - Sautee on high, stirring often, until shrimp are coiled and pink.

 - Cooking time will vary depending on the size of your shrimp, but it should not take more than 5 minutes.

 - Cut carrots into matchsticks: slice in long diagonal slices, and then cut your diagonal slices into sticks vertically.

 - Slice green onion in long diagonal slices.

-- *Make the sauce: use imersion blender or small food processor
+- use an immersion blender or small food processor

 - Mix all the ingredients until smooth

 - Lay blanched collard green on cutting board lengthwise (landscape).